HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - Through HPA tests, it was observed that 4 pods of core, DAM, haproxy, and 3 pods of ringAPI must have a successful run for 6000 concurrent users.

-- With this set up proceeded for 10000 Vusers Test.
-Test was executed successfully till 10000 concurrent ramp up.
-At steady state of 10000 concurrent users, we observed few failures due to ringAPI pod going down intermittently.
-Then we scaled ringAPI pods to 4.
+-  With this setup, the test was executed for 10000 concurrent users.
+Test was executed successfully until 10000 concurrent ramp up.
+At a steady state of 10000 concurrent users, there are a few failures due to the ringAPI pod going down intermittently.
+RingAPI pods are then scaled to 4.

 - The test run was successful with 10000 concurrent users with 4 pods of core, DAM, haproxy, and ringAPI each.